chandlerzuo/DomainCrawler/README.md

 5. Records all links (both internal and external)
 6. Repeats until max pages reached or queue is empty
 7. Saves all results to organized text files

+### Parallel Crawling

+When using multiple workers (--workers > 1):
+- Each worker thread processes URLs from a shared queue
+- Thread-safe locks prevent duplicate crawling of the same URL
+- Global rate limiting ensures polite crawling across all workers
+- Workers coordinate to avoid exceeding the maximum page limit

 ## Notes